Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 Kolovesi National Park was formed by the Ice Age and is known for its rugged, rocky, and sheer cliffs framing the network of islands and rapids in the Saimaa Lake System and the narrow lake channels that form it.

-The rocky islets and narrow straits and bays create the remarkable labyrinth that it is known for, making it an ideal destination for canoeing and paddling.
+The rocky islets, narrow straits, and bays create the remarkable labyrinth that it is known for, making it an ideal destination for canoeing and paddling.

-On the shores of the park are rocks and angular boulders exclusive to Kolovesi that were sculpted after the Ice Age’s change in sea levels, and are lined with pine trees.
+On the shores of the park are rocks and angular boulders exclusive to Kolovesi that were sculpted after the Ice Age’s change in sea levels.
+The shores are lined with pine trees.

 19. Kemi